NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Effect.rst

     :rtype: :class:`dict`

     Returns the layer available on this node.
-This is a dict with a :ref:`ImageLayer<NatronEngine.ImageLayer>` as key and :ref:`Effect<NatronEngine.Effect>` as value.
+This is a dict with a :class:`ImageLayer<NatronEngine.ImageLayer>` as key and :class:`Effect<NatronEngine.Effect>` as value.
 The Effect is the closest node in the upstream tree (including this node) that produced that layer.

     For example, in a simple graph Read --> Blur, if the Read node has a layer available